 - We publish mainly contemporary writing, which for us means written in the last 40 years or so.
 There are a lot of good writers to catch up with from other literatures.
 Books can have slow fuses.

 - We publish world-class writing, not ‘world writing’.
-Our 2011 and 2012 lists concentrate on translations because there are so many amazing writers currently not available to UK readers.
-We’re reading a lot of English-language fiction too, and will publish what we love, such as Deborah Levy’s novel Swimming Home and are happy to consider submissions from authors and agents.
+So far we have concentrated on translations because there are so many amazing writers currently not available to readers in English.
+We’re reading a lot of English-language fiction too, and publish what we love, such as Deborah Levy’s Man Booker-shortlisted novel Swimming Home and are happy to consider submissions from authors and agents.
 Hence . . .

-- Suggestions and tips are encouraged – send them to the core team via the Contact page.
+- Suggestions and tips are encouraged – send your suggestions to Stefan Tobler via the Contact page.
 (For a submission, follow the guidelines on that page.)

-- Reading groups keep our lifeblood pumping (ie books!) – if you would like to initiate one and choose its titles with the core team (via the Contact page).
+- Reading groups keep our lifeblood pumping (ie books!) – if you would like to initiate one and choose its titles with the core team, get in touch (via the Contact page).
 They are open to everyone on the mailing list and allow readers to have a say in our editorial decisions.

 - We spread the love.
-Names of authors or books generating excitement in reading groups (not necessarily unanimous) should be suggested to the core team for inclusion in the next acquisitions meeting.
+Names of authors or books generating excitement in reading groups (not necessarily unanimous) should be suggested to the core team for inclusion in their next acquisitions meeting.

 - Final decisions are made by the core team – ultimate responsibility and blame rests with the publisher, Stefan Tobler.
 And Other Stories is a balancing act: a publishing house that must act as the core team deems best, and yet whose direction and choice of titles is guided by its active supporters’ intelligent, normally civilised, and always passionate debate.

-- Not rules but rules of thumb.
-It is not a crime if And Other Stories publishes a poet or a book of non-fiction or a book many readers dislike or books you wouldn’t think we would publish.
+- These aren’t commandments.
+Not rules but rules of thumb.
+Expect And Other Stories to publish a poet or a book of non-fiction or a book many readers dislike or books you wouldn’t think we would publish.
 There’s always an exception to the rule.